apmaros/docker-info/README.md

 - Captures STDOUT / STDERR

 ### Underlying technology
-Using technology [namespaces](http://man7.org/linux/man-pages/man7/namespaces.7.html) docker provides isolated workspace we call container.
-Running Docker container creates set of namespaces for that container.
+Unix [namespaces](http://man7.org/linux/man-pages/man7/namespaces.7.html) are used for creating isolated workspace we call container.
+There is a single namespace for each container.
+Some namespaces Docker uses are for process isolation (`pid`), networking (`net`), inter process communication (`ipc`), managing mount points (`mnt`) and isolating kernel (`uts`).

-There are other technologies used for:
+Other technologies used are for:
 - controlling hardware resource - `cgroups`,
 - unifying layers to a single file system - `UnionFC`
+- wrapping all components into container format - `libcontainer` (it allows container to manage its lifecycle)

 -------------------------------------------------------------------------------
 ## NOTES